fverac/ProcessingVisualizer/README.md

 # ProcessingVisualizer
-Repository holding files for a Processing music visualizer.
+Repository holding files for a Processing music visualizer, which takes sound input and uses audio level/volume and beat detection to generate a colorful visualization via Perlin Noise.

 Each folder has the source code for a specific application/visualizer.